 This post contains affiliate links.
 If you decide to purchase from one of the links below, I'll receive a small commission at no additional cost to you.
 Thank you for your support!

 I love potatoes as much as the next guy; they’re nutritious and filling.
-But sometimes I feel the need to sneak in extra non-starchy veggies into my family’s diet, and this is a great way to do so!
+But since surgery, I’ve needed to keep things low-carb with this recipe for mashed cauliflower, and this is a great way to do so!
 My family doesn’t even know the difference between this recipe and my mashed potatoes unless they were paired side-by-side.

 It’s creamy and buttery, with just the right amount of garlic.
 It’s the perfect side.